lynmonade/JavaBlog/Java/语言特性/generics-概念.md

 > An instantiation of a generic type where all type arguments are concrete types rather than wildcards.
 > Examples of concrete parameterized types are List<String> , Map<String,Date> , but not List<? extends Number> or Map<String,?>.
+>
+> 在对generic type进行实例化时，不带wildcards的实例化就是concrete parameterized type。

+## raw type

+> The generic type without any type arguments.

+## wildcard parameterized type

+> An instantiation of a generic type where the type argument is a wildcard (as opposed to a concrete type).
+> A wildcard parameterized type is an instantiation of a generic type where at least one type argument is a wildcard.
+Examples of wildcard parameterized types are Collection<?> , List<? extends Number> , Comparator<? super String> and Pair<String,?> .
+A wildcard parameterized type denotes a family of types comprising concrete instantiations of a generic type.
+The kind of the wildcard being used determines which concrete parameterized types belong to the family.
+For instance, the wildcard parameterized type Collection<?> denotes the family of all instantiations of the Collection interface regardless of the type argument.
+The wildcard parameterized type List<? extends Number> denotes the family of all list types where the element type is a subtype of  Number .
+The wildcard parameterized type Comparator<? super String> is the family of all instantiations of the Comparator interface for type argument types that are supertypes of String .
+> A wildcard parameterized type is not a concrete type that could appear in a new expression.
+A wildcard parameterized type is similar to an interface type in the sense that reference variables of a wildcard parameterized type can be declared, but no objects of the wildcard parameterized type can be created.
+The reference variables of a wildcard parameterized type can refer to an object that is of a type that belongs to the family of types that the wildcard parameterized type denotes.

+## unbounded wildcard parameterized type

+> An instantiation of a generic type where all type arguments are the unbounded wildcard " ? ".
+The unbounded wildcard parameterized type is kind of the supertype of all other instantiations of the generic type: "subtypes" can be assigned to the "unbounded supertype", not vice versa.

 # How do I define a generic type?